 Step 10 - Generator tutorial

-The Calculator tutorial should have left you with good overall knowledge of language design.
+The final bit of knowledge that needs practising is the generator.
 The Generator tutorial will now teach you more subtle options that the MPS generator offers.
 You will learn about the different types of macros, generator scripts, utility models and more.

 Reviewing the progress

 Congratulations!
 By completing the above tutorials and exercises you've made a serious dent into the language design world.
 Your knowledge and command of MPS could now be qualified somewhere above the Advanced beginner stage of the Dreyfus model of skill acquisition.
 This is definitely a good time to celebrate and perhaps also to let us know about you success.

 The next stage in the Dreyfus model of skill acquisition is Competent.
 Once you reach that stage you'll be able to work on your own without concrete guidelines and supervision.
 But for this to happen, you'll need to spend more time solving various problems with MPS.
 If you already have an idea of a language to implement, go ahead and do it.
 If not, try to come up with a useful little language.
 You could as well try to re-implement one or more of the MPS samples and then see how closely you got.
 Or just pick a sample as the starting point and move it forward - add language features, implement a generator, add type-system rules, polish the editing experience - whatever feels like the right challenge for you.